Community News & Events

 BAINBRIDGE ISLAND FC SPRING RECREATIONAL SOCCER

-Monday / Wendesday afternoons from April 24 - June 7, 2016 at the Grass Fields at Bainbridge High School.
+Monday / Wednesday afternoons from April 24 - June 7, 2017 at the Grass Fields at Bainbridge High School.
 Cost: $99+.
 Spring soccer allows players the opportunity to continue playing with old friends and new in a fun community-based environment.
 All games and training sessions will be on Bainbridge, there will be no weekend games.
 Teams play against other Bainbridge spring teams.
 Click here

 Bainbridge Island School District does not sponsor any community events, and the district assumes no responsibility for them.
 In consideration of the privilege to distribute materials and notices, the Bainbridge Island School District shall be held harmless from any cause of action filed in any court or administrative tribunal arising out of the distribution of these notices, including costs, attorney's fees, and judgments or awards.